codeplaysoftware/standards-proposals/default-constructed-buffers/default-constructed-buffers.md

 in `if` statements.

 Requesting access from a default-constructed buffer should throw an exception.
-It is not meaningful to use a default-constructed buffer on-device.
+It is not meaningful to use a default-constructed buffer on device.
 Since there is no allocation associated with a default-constructed `buffer`, `cl::sycl::buffer::set_final_data` and `cl::sycl::buffer::set_write_back` should behave as if the `buffer` had a final pointer of `nullptr` at all times.